badair/CLBL/README.md

     /*
-    A clbl::forward object behaves exactly like the type in its template argument, except that the underlying value is not copied when marshalling arguments all the way back to the original callable argument to clbl::fwrap.
+    A clbl::forward object behaves exactly like the type in its template argument, except that the underlying value is not copied when marshaling arguments all the way back to the original callable argument to clbl::fwrap.
 The value arguments are only copied when passing from the CLBL wrapper to the original.
     */